Probabilistic ODE Solvers for Integration Error-Aware Numerical Optimal Control: Introduction

 \section{Introduction}

-In online applications of numerical optimal control, such as nonlinear \ac{MPC}, numerical integration methods are a crucial component for converting a continuous-time system model of \acp{ODE} into accurate discrete-time predictions based on which the input signal can be optimized.
+For direct optimal control, numerical integration methods are a crucial component for converting a continuous-time system model of \acp{ODE} into accurate discrete-time predictions based on which the input signal can be optimized.
 While negligible discretization error can generally be achieved by choosing a sufficiently fine time discretization, it can be computationally infeasible in the \ac{MPC} setting, where an \ac{OCP} is to be solved online, i.e., in receding horizon fashion and at a fixed sampling interval.
 This is complicated by the fact that the accumulated discretization error at each time step may depend on the chosen input signal, directly due to the control input affecting the vector field, or indirectly due to changing stiffness properties between different local solutions of the resulting state trajectory.